Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 Since I work 99% of the time with the Google Chrome Development tools am constantly checking the console for any error everytime a do even a minor change to the page my page.

-#### Jasmine test files

-Jasmine dont

 #### Manual testing

-[* User stories test](https://github.com/ElisabethCheston/KitespotsSweden/blob/master/Responsive%20Testing/User%20Stories.pdf) - Test of user stories.
+[* **User stories test**](https://github.com/ElisabethCheston/KitespotsSweden/blob/master/Responsive%20Testing/User%20Stories.pdf) - Test of user stories.

 [**Jigsaw**](https://jigsaw.w3.org/css-validator/) - To validate CSS and HTML.